revolist/revogrid-docs/gantt/professional-services-gantt.md

 - Confirm that keyboard access, focus states, and narrow-screen layouts remain usable.
 - Decide which edits require validation, approval, audit, or read-only presentation.

 Open the [live Gantt demo](/demo/gantt) to inspect the planning interaction, then request a [trial](/trial) to test your actual data shape, calendars, policies, and performance expectations.
-The [main RevoGrid Gantt page](/gantt) summarizes the implemented feature set and related examples.
+The [main RevoGantt page](/gantt) summarizes the implemented feature set and related examples.

 ## Professional services Gantt FAQ